The Devil Makes Three (band): 2002-2009

+2010-Present

 Around 2010, Bernhard and Turino moved back to Brattleboro.
 McBean remained in California and later moved to Austin.
-Despite no longer living in the same town, the band continues to tour and write.
+Despite no longer living in the same town, the band continued to tour and write.

 In August 2010, the band performed at Outside Lands Music and Arts Festival.
 They have also performed several times at the annual Hardly Strictly Bluegrass Festival.

 On June 4, 2018, The Devil Makes Three announced their new studio album, Chains Are Broken, which was produced by Ted Hutt and released on August 24, 2018, via New West Records.
 Along with the album announcement, they released "Paint My Face" as a streaming single and released another album track, "Bad Idea", on July 13, 2018.

+In 2019 Lucia Turino stepped back from performing live with The Devil Makes Three, and was replaced on the road by longtime collaborator MorganEve Swain (Brown Bird / The Huntress and Holder of Hands).
+On October 31, 2024, the band announced their first album in seven years, Spirits, set for release on February 28, 2025, via New West Records.
+Along with the announcement, the band premiered the title track, “Spirits”, and revealed the album's thirteen-song track listing.
+On December 3, 2024, the album's second single "I Love Doing Drugs" was released.
+The album was recorded by the new trio of Pete Bernhard, Cooper Bean and MorganEve Swain (taking over from Lucia Turino on upright bass and vocals).